Updated 10 July 2020 at 9.30am

 All of our early childhood services are cleaned every night by professional cleaners.

 As usual, if your child develops any symptoms such as a fever, cough, sore throat or shortness of breath, please do not bring your child into our services until they are well again.
-Call your GP in the first instance.
-By calling your GP before arriving, they can take appropriate infection control measures.

 If the advice or information changes, we will adapt our practices accordingly.
 If you have any specific concerns, please contact your child’s service.